“I’m more of a sucker than a fucker,” remarks the impish woman standing beside me in the breakfast line.

 And she has decided to set her probes on me.
-Bernadette, in whom friendship mingles with risk, she has set out, it seems, to seduce me, but it is a seduction lacking any sense of security or niceness.
+Bernadette, in whom friendship mingles with risk, has set out, it seems, to seduce me, but it is a seduction lacking any sense of security or niceness.
 She’s building up an idol—so beautiful, so intelligent, so kind—but for the purposes of scrutiny, for her own appraisal.

 “You’re a seducer, darling.
 Verführerlein,” she is fond of saying to me.
 This term, she reminds me, was ascribed to Hitler, a seducer of psychotic proportion.
 “And what are you doing with your seductions darling?
 What are you trying to get?”
 Every trait and inclination must have its basis in some tortured psychological history, whose dimensions she must know.
 She sees the world in terms of symptom, and it is not instinct but pathos that reigns.

-I am talking with a young man named Marcus, when Bernadette approaches, her arms laden with her daily midday pilgrimage.
+I am talking with a young man named Marcus when Bernadette approaches, her arms laden with her daily midday pilgrimage.
 The food at ZEGG, she declares to anyone listening, makes her cry.
-So rather than join in the community’s various talks and workshops, she spends her mornings shopping, buying breads and meats and cheeses, which she then distributes round to the coterie of those in whom, like me, she has tapped a vein of horrified fascination.
+So rather than join in the community’s various talks and workshops, she spends her mornings shopping, buying breads and meats and cheeses, which she then distributes round to the coterie of those, like me, in whom she has tapped a vein of horrified fascination.
 “Because I’m a provider,” she explains.
 “My mother was anorexic and didn’t feed us.
-When my parents got divorced the judge asked her, ‘do you love your children?’
-She said, ‘no.’ And I realize here in this place of love, how important it is for me to love myself with food.
+When my parents got divorced the judge asked her, ‘Do you love your children?’
+She said no. And I realize here in this place of love how important it is for me to love myself with food.
 My mouth and my cunt are the same thing.
 I’m so careful with who I take with me to bed.
 I only put love into my cunt.
 So why would I suffer from having to eat bad food?
 It’s like having sex with a terrible lover.
 It’s worse.
 It’s like rape.”

-Marcus, who is pursuing a PhD in Robotics, but is actually more intrigued by paranormal psychology, stops telling me about the current state of past lives research, and stares openly at Bernadette.
-The two had tussled a few days back, when Marcus declined the advances of a young woman, and Bernadette had felt compelled to intervene, publicly calling Marcus cold and immune to human feeling.
+Marcus, who is pursuing a PhD in robotics but is actually more intrigued by paranormal psychology, stops telling me about the current state of past lives research and stares openly at Bernadette.
+The two had tussled a few days back, when Marcus declined the advances of a young woman and Bernadette had felt compelled to intervene, publicly calling Marcus cold and immune to human feeling.

 I like Marcus.
 Tall and rather brutish looking, he carries himself defiantly, but his voice is soft and his eyes are like two generous cups.
-He has come to ZEGG in order to satisfy curiosities that are far more philosophical than physical and we discover a shared tendency toward playing witness and ruminating from the sidelines.
+He has come to ZEGG in order to satisfy curiosities that are far more philosophical than physical, and we discover a shared tendency toward playing witness and ruminating from the sidelines.
 He tells me that he doesn’t need much; he says he’s never suffered from a desire to belong.
 His ideal love affair, he tells me, would be one conducted over adjacent mountain peaks.
 Bernadette once accosted him as heartless, not accusing him with those terms directly, but rather in her manner by asking him, “Why is it, do you think, that you are so incapable of emotion?”